scarabdesign/EmailClientProof/README.md

 - [ ] Bring more details of errors to the front-end
 - [ ] Put email status list in separate interface
 - [ ] Make navigable with breadcrumbs; remove large modal
+- [ ] Make tables searchable and filterable
 - [ ] Use more icons
 ### Marketability
 - [ ] Give it a catchy name